 Here’s what Scott believes organizations should do going forward:

 To ensure organizations act responsibly when their models affect customers, it’s important for AI systems to be thoughtfully designed and monitored.
 Fiddler is an end-to-end monitoring and explainability platform that helps teams build trust with AI.
-You can learn more and request a demo of Fiddler.
+Request a demo.